Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: System Model

-Subsection \ref{section:CSI feature analysis} described that the CSI features are much related to the UE's surrounding scattering environment, making it reasonable to split the dataset by the sampling region and laying the foundation for the multitasking modes, i.e. multiple subtasks for the feedback of the subregion's CSI.
-These subtasks are isomorphic, where the only difference is lies in the CSI dataset.
-In this subsection, we focus on exploring the correlation of subtasks via analyzing the statistical properties of the multi-scenario's CSI dataset, e.g., the sample's statistical frequency and similarity, which is also the basis for applying MTL in our S-to-M mode.
-Rather than displaying several samples' visualization in Fig. \ref{fig:5P-graydraw}, we give the statistical frequency distribution histogram of the 1-D feature for CSI in Fig. \ref{fig:sample_frequency_5P}.
-In the figure, PAS is in the first row and PDP in the second row, and each column represents one subregion.
-The statistical frequency analysis is based on 50,000 CSI samples randomly sampled in each local subregion, which is sufficient to represent the overall CSI feature distribution of the subregion.
+Instead of displaying several samples' visualizations in Fig. \ref{fig:5P-graydraw}, we present the statistical frequency distribution histogram of the 1-D feature for CSI in Fig. \ref{fig:sample_frequency_5P}.
+In the figure, PAS is in the first row and PDP in the second row, with each column representing one subregion.
+We conducted statistical frequency analysis based on 50,000 randomly sampled CSI samples in each local subregion, which is sufficient to represent the overall CSI feature distribution of the subregion.
 We denote $\mathbb{D}_k$ as the dataset of the subtask $\mathcal{S}_k$ for the $k^{th}$ subregion's CSI feedback.
-The sample statistical frequency distribution of $\mathbb{D}_k$ is presented by its probability density function (PDF), $p^{\rm A}_{k}(\rm{PAS})$ for PAS and $p^{\rm D}_{k}(\rm{PDP})$\footnote{The PDF of the 1-D features can be viewed as the marginal PDF of the 2-D feature, where the combination of PAS and PDP presents the 2-D CSI matrix.
-We display the marginal PDF here for the convenience of visualization, for the 2-D feature vector is too long (1024-length) to capture its distribution characteristic straightforwardly.} for PDP, which can be regarded as an approximate representation of the overall feature distribution.
+The sample statistical frequency distribution of $\mathbb{D}_k$ is presented by its probability density function (PDF), $p^{\rm A}_{k}(\rm{PAS})$ for PAS and $p^{\rm D}_{k}(\rm{PDP})$\footnote{The PDF of the 1-D features can be seen as the marginal PDF of the 2-D feature, where the combination of PAS and PDP presents the 2-D CSI matrix.
+Here, we display the marginal PDF for the sake of visualization, as the 2-D feature vector is too long (1024-length) to straightforwardly capture its distribution characteristic.} for PDP, which can be regarded as an approximate representation of the overall feature distribution.
 That is, if $\mathbf{H}\in \mathcal{D}_k$ then $\rm{PAS}(\mathbf{H})\sim p^{\rm A}_{k}(\rm{PAS})$ and $\rm{PDP}(\mathbf{H})\sim p^{\rm D}_{k}(\rm{PDP})$.
-Thus, we can denote the upper bound of angular range $\mathbb{A}_k$ or delay range $\mathbb{T}_k$ in \ref{Eq:range} as the confidence interval in angular or delay domain, respectively, with the 95\% confidence level, i.e. $\mathbb{A}_k$ and $\mathbb{T}_k$ can cover most CSI samples' $\phi$ and $\tau$ except for the 5\% outliers.
+Thus, we can denote the upper bound of angular range $\mathbb{A}_k$ or delay range $\mathbb{T}_k$ in \ref{Eq:range} as the confidence interval in angular or delay domain, respectively, with the 95\% confidence level, i.e., $\mathbb{A}_k$ and $\mathbb{T}_k$ can cover most CSI samples' $\phi$ and $\tau$ except for the 5\% outliers.
 By comparing $p^{\rm A}_{k}(\rm{PAS})$, $p^{\rm D}_{k}(\rm{PDP})$, $\mathbb{A}_k$ and $\mathbb{T}_k$ for different subtasks in Fig. \ref{fig:sample_frequency_5P}, the CSI feature distribution varies across different scenarios.